 Know When to Say “No”

 You like to help others.
 It’s kinda your thing!
 So when someone needs a favor, a volunteer or an extra hand, you automatically say “yes.”
 Do that too many times, though, and you can find yourself stressed, resentful, overwhelmed, frantic — or all of the above.
 You aren’t automatically responsible for solving problems or picking up the slack when things start falling apart.
 When helping out causes problems for you, it’s time to rethink your generosity.

 Would you want a friend to become frazzled from supporting you?
 Obviously not!
-So it’s okay for you to say “no.” If a request is too much to handle, politely decline.
+So it’s okay for you to say “no.” It’s important for you to be supportive of yourself too.
+If a request is too much to handle, politely decline.
 Understand, though, that people are used to coming to you for help.
 They might ask — or push — you to change your mind.
 Hang tough.